angular-schule/website-articles/blog/2020-01-everything-github/README.md

 **In this article we want to use several tools from the GitHub universe to launch a website with Angular.
 We will establish a professional pipeline, including version management, continuous deployment and web hosting.
-Best of all, for public repositories, this won't cost you a single cent!**
+Best of all, for public repositories, this will not cost you a single cent!**

 <hr>